jiriklepl/ParCo2024-artifact/scripts/README.md

 - [run-measurements-CPU.sh](run-measurements-CPU.sh): Script for running the measurements on CPU.

   This script runs the measurements of Polybench/C and the tuned/TBB-parallelized/OpenMP-parallelized versions in 10 repetitions with an unmeasured warm-up run.
-The measured wall-clock times are stored in the `medium-data`, `large-data`, and `extralarge-data` directories in the respective benchmark directories (always in the ones ending with `-Noarr`).
+The measured wall-clock times are stored in the `small-data`, `medium-data`, `large-data`, and `extralarge-data` directories in the corresponding benchmark directories [results/PolybenchC](../results/PolybenchC), [results/PolybenchC-tbb](../results/PolybenchC-tbb), and [results/PolybenchC-omp](../results/PolybenchC-omp), [results/PolybenchC-tuned](../results/PolybenchC-tuned), and [results/PolyBenchGPU](../results/PolyBenchGPU) (this one contains just `data`).
 The measured wall-clock times are stored in `<algorithm>.log` files in the following format:

   ```log
   <implementation>: <wall-clock time>